stufro/obsidian-hill-charts/README.md

 ![](obsidian-hill-charts.png)

 ## Installation
-You can install this plugin using the [Obsidian BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
+Please install via the regular Community Plugins setting tab within Obsidian.

 ## Usage
 Once installed, you can define a hillchart in a code block like this: